RayHightower/RayHightower.com/_posts/2017-09-07-passing-the-chicagoruby-baton.markdown

 * Joined forces with colleagues in the Python and Java communities to launch the [Chicago Polyglot Mingle](http://chicagopolyglot.com) (2016 and 2017).
 * Published a blog post on how we get things done: [How to Grow a User Group](/blog/2014/05/30/how-to-grow-a-user-group/).

 Yes, our name is ChicagoRuby.
-But we have never limited ourselves by language or geography!
+But we have never limited ourselves by language or geography.

 ### Thank You

 Leading ChicagoRuby has been a wonderful adventure.
-To those of you who are members of ChicagoRuby: Thank you for the opportunity to serve.
+To my fellow Rubyists and members of ChicagoRuby: Thank you for the opportunity to serve.

 ### By the way...